jlowe-git/Harris_Lab_R_Resources/R_Training_Module_Harris_Lab.md

   &nbsp;

 Again, there are various geoms (or plot types) that can be used with ggplot2; it is all a matter of finding the right one to represent your data!
+This section of the tutorial was meant to give you an overview of ggplot, but we will continue to explore some of these other geoms alongside some of our analyses.